microsoft/nni/docs/source/tutorials/darts.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 451-453
+GENERATED FROM PYTHON SOURCE LINES 601-606

 We then create the final model based on the new exported architecture.
 This time, auxiliary loss and drop path probability is enabled.

+Following the same procedure as paper, we also increase the number of filters to 36, and number of cells to 20, so as to reasonably increase the model size and boost the performance.

 ..
-GENERATED FROM PYTHON SOURCE LINES 454-458
+GENERATED FROM PYTHON SOURCE LINES 607-611

 .. code-block:: default